philgras/neural-head-avatars/README.md

    - After the optimization is finished, the trained model is stored in the directory specified via ```default_root_dir``` alongside with qualitative and quantitative evaluations.

    - Note the GPU requirements in the paper.
 If you have less resources available, try reducing the batch size, image resolution and capacities of the MLPs.
+    - Note: If you point Tensorboard to `default_root_dir`, you can follow the optimization.
 <br>

 ## Reenacting an Optimized Avatar